 A straw bale studio that the family once called home has transformed into the center of the farm, with housing and studying facilities for apprentices and sheltered outdoor spaces for tools and produce handling.
 The past several years have seen heavy investment in perennial production, such as cherries, apples, and pears.
 The O’Neill’s also built their own home, made from recycled produce pallets that were chipped up into insulated concrete forms.
 While it may seem that they are masters of all they survey, Lee and Dave remain committed to learning, and teaching, and evolving; the farm itself seems like a superorganism that is constantly evolving and changing, but remains cohesive and unified.

-Radical Roots Community Farm is a Local Food Hub Certified Farm.
+Radical Roots Community Farm is a Local Food Hub partner farm.
 4P Foods is proud to partner with Local Food Hub to connect small family farmers in Virginia to our customers.
-To learn more about Radial Roots Community Farm, visit their website.
+To learn more about Radical Roots Community Farm, visit their website.